Zebra (American band): History

 Zebra finally resumed playing in 1994 and released Zebra IV in 2003, their first album of all-new material since 1986.
 A DVD of live performances, mostly from a show at the House of Blues in New Orleans, was released in the summer of 2007.

 During the first half of 2007, drummer Bobby Rondinelli filled in for Guy Gelso, who was undergoing treatment for chest cancer.
 Fortunately, he came through it and was back with Zebra by the end of that year.

 On July 10, 2010, during their 35th-anniversary performance at New Orleans' Mahalia Jackson Theater, Zebra was inducted into The Louisiana Music Hall of Fame and on October 8, 2012 they were also inducted into the Long Island Music Hall of Fame.

 In March 2013, Zebra performed on Cruise to the Edge, a concert cruise featuring notable progressive rock bands including Yes, Steve Hackett, UK, Carl Palmer Band, Ambrosia, Saga, Nektar, Glass Hammer and IOEarth.

-Although Zebra has not released any studio material since 2003's Zebra IV, the band continues to perform live, mostly in the Gulf Coast and East Coast of the United States, including New Orleans and New York City.
+Although Zebra had not released any studio material for more than 20 years, the band continued to perform live, mostly in the Gulf Coast and East Coast of the United States, including New Orleans and New York City.

 In February 2017 Jackson reported to Shreveport Times that the band was working on a new album: "I have new material and hopefully we'll get to work on a new record in the next couple of months."
-As of 2025, the new album, which will reunite the band with producer Jack Douglas, who produced Zebra's first two albums, is planned to mark the band's 50th anniversary.
+The new album, which saw the band reunite with producer Jack Douglas, who produced Zebra's first two albums, was planned for release in 2025 to coincide with the band's 50th anniversary.
+However, the release of the album, now titled V, was delayed to November 13, 2026.

 In addition to a new album, a documentary on Zebra, tentatively titled Tell Me What You Want: 50 Years of Zebra, is in the works.